aheiner2001/CloudDatabase-Project/readme.md

 **Project Title**: Personal Cloud Database

-**Project Description**: This project is a web application that allows users to add, view, and delete recipes from a personal cloud database.
-The application is built using Flask for the backend and MySQL for the database.
+**Project Description**: This project is a simple web application that allows users to add to a list of items

-**Project Goals**: The main goal of this project is to provide a simple and user-friendly interface for managing personal recipes.
-Users can add new recipes, view a list of existing recipes, and delete recipes they no longer need.
+**Project Goals**: .The orinal idea was going to be a recipie list with difference meals that you could add but I ended up switching it to a cool name list since it required much more time than i have in this sprint.
+However I feel I have done most of the heavy lifting this sprint and will now beable to focus on trying to make a more complete app.

 ## Instructions for Build and Use